 Right Women, Right Now

 The Republican State Leadership Committee’s (RSLC) Right Women, Right Now (RWRN) initiative serves to identify, recruit, train and support new women state-level candidates nationwide in order to help elect more Republican leaders who better embody the electorate of our country, where women are 53 percent of the voters.
 RWRN offers candidate trainings, mentorship matchings and digital organizing tools for our candidates’ campaigns for state-level office.
-Since its founding in 2012, RWRN has recruited hundreds of women candidates, elected 386 new women to office and continues working to grow the largest caucus of Republican elected women in the country.
+Since its founding in 2012, RWRN has recruited hundreds of women candidates, elected 500 new women to office and continues working to grow the largest caucus of Republican elected women in the country.
 In total the RSLC has invested $20 million to support the RWRN and FMP initiatives since their formation.

 • In the 2015-2016 election cycle, RWRN shattered its recruitment goal of 500 candidates by identifying and recruiting 690 new, women candidates to run for state-level office.
 RWRN saw 163 of those candidates appointed or elected in 37 states.
 In partnership with the RSLC’s Future Majority Project (FMP), which aims to elect candidates from all diverse communities, RWRN invested $7 million to see these candidates elected.